HieuLsw/sf-ios-events/README.markdown

-# sf-beverage on the web
+# sf-ios-events on the web

 Accessible at friendly domain [sf-ios.space](http://sf-ios.space) (aka [sf-beverage.wtf](http://sf-beverage.wtf)) and directly on Heroku at [sf-beverage.herokuapp.com](https://sf-beverage.herokuapp.com).
 Powered by [Vapor](https://vapor.codes).
 And coffee.